awetomaton/VISTA/readme.md

 ### Advanced Track Support
 - **Multiple coordinate systems**:
   - Pixel coordinates (Row/Column)
-  - Geodetic coordinates (Latitude/Longitude/Altitude) with automatic conversion
+  - Geodetic coordinates (Latitude/Longitude/Altitude) with automatic conversion.
+Note that at this time this software assumes the altitude is always zero (tracks are already projected to ground)
   - Time-based or frame-based indexing
 - **Automatic coordinate conversion**:
   - Times → Frames using imagery timestamps